dabana/VuePress-KCJsummercamp/docs/day5.md

 ### Build an unbreakable treasure chest

-There is a lot to do to get ready for the battle.
+There is a lot to do to get ready for the final battle.
 First the team has to build an unbreakable treasure chest that looks awesome and that contains the heart of their captain.

 ## 2. Makecode coding session - Older kids (age 8 to 12)

-> Add technological security features to your treasure chest

-The treasure chest can be opened only if every team member puts in his/her coin.
-The chest is also equiped with an alarm system that warns the team if it has been opened.
-The team has to write two different microbit programs to achieve these functionnality.
-They will work in teams of two to achieve this goal by them selves.
+### The treasure chest alarm system

 ```diff
 + TODAY WE LEARN: